MaxHill/vue-starter/README.md

 These are the different views or "pages" of your application.
 It can for example be the /about page.

 #### App.js
-This is your main javascript file where everything is bootstrapped.
-Here you instanciate plugins, set application wide preferences and specify your routes.
-Think of this as your index.php if you want.
+This is your main javascript file where everything is required and setup.
+We register our root vue instance and router.
+Finally we boot the application.

+#### vue-register.js
+This is where your root vue instance is setup.
+This is where plugins are setup.
+Why we do this in a separate file is because we want to be able to use this file in our tests aswell.

-#### Router.js
+#### Routes.js
 This is just a simple javascript object where you specify your routes.
 Nothing more.
 Nothing less.

 #### Commands